 Move Winston-Salem

-The City of Winston-Salem Department of Transportation is conducting several studies to plan for the future of how we move using various transit and transportation options.
+The City of Winston-Salem Department of Transportation and the Winston-Salem Transit Agency (WSTA) is conducting several studies to plan for the future of how we move around our city.

 Click on the Plan below to learn more about how you can shape the future of how Winston-Salem moves: